microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/00 - Prerequisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity 2: Request Access Credentials to SQL Server 2019 BDC features</b></p>
 <br>
-As of this writing, the SQL Server Big Data Cluster feature is enabled for preview customers.
+As of this writing, the SQL Server big data cluster feature is enabled for preview customers.
 You can request access at this site:

 https://aka.ms/eapsignup